UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     The exact answer depends on the remote desktop flavour you have chosen.
     Whatever flavour you've picked, it will look similar to the answer below.

-    In Thunar, click on the white space next/under the files with the right mouse button.
+    In Pluma, click on the white space next/under the files with the right mouse button.
 In this pop-up menu, click 'Create a new file':

     ![Popup menu to create a new file](create_a_new_file.png)